infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/EmailApi.md

 <a id="createemailusingpost1"></a>
 # **CreateEmailUsingPOST1**
-> EmailSentWithContent CreateEmailUsingPOST1 (CreateEmailSentRequest emailWithContent)
+> EmailSentWithContent CreateEmailUsingPOST1 (CreateEmailSentRequest createEmailSentRequest)

 Create an Email Record